Godzilla (1998 film)

 Godzilla is a 1998 American monster film directed and co-written by Roland Emmerich.
-A reboot of Toho Co., Ltd.'s Godzilla franchise, it is the 23rd film in the franchise and the first Godzilla film to be completely produced by a Hollywood studio.
+Produced by TriStar Pictures, Centropolis Entertainment, Fried Films, and Independent Pictures, and distributed by TriStar, it is a reboot of Toho Co., Ltd.'s Godzilla franchise.
+It is also the 23rd film in the franchise and the first Godzilla film to be completely produced by a Hollywood studio.
 The film stars Matthew Broderick, Jean Reno, Maria Pitillo, Hank Azaria, Kevin Dunn, Michael Lerner, and Harry Shearer.
-The film was dedicated to Tomoyuki Tanaka, the co-creator and producer of various Godzilla films, who died in April 1997.
-In the film, authorities investigate and battle a giant monster who migrates to New York City to nest its young.
+The film is dedicated to Tomoyuki Tanaka, the co-creator and producer of various Godzilla films, who died in April 1997.
+In the film, authorities investigate and battle a giant monster, known as Godzilla, who migrates to New York City to nest its young.

-In October 1992, TriStar Pictures announced plans to produce a trilogy of Godzilla films.
+In October 1992, TriStar announced plans to produce a trilogy of Godzilla films.
 In May 1993, Ted Elliott and Terry Rossio were hired to write the script.
-In July 1994, Jan de Bont was announced as the director.
-De Bont left the project in December 1994 due to budget disputes and Emmerich was hired in May 1996 to direct and co-write a new script with producer Dean Devlin.
+In July 1994, Jan de Bont was announced as the director but left the project that December due to budget disputes.
+Emmerich was hired in May 1996 to direct and co-write a new script with producer Dean Devlin.
 Principal photography began in May 1997 and ended in September 1997.

-Godzilla was theatrically released on May 20, 1998, to negative reviews and grossed $379 million worldwide against a production budget between $130–150 million and marketing costs of $80 million.
+Godzilla was theatrically released on May 20, 1998, to negative reviews and grossed $379 million worldwide against a production budget between $130–150 million and marketing costs of $80 million, becoming the third highest-grossing film of 1998.
 Despite turning a profit, it was considered a box office disappointment.
-Planned sequels were cancelled and an animated series was produced instead.
+Planned sequels were cancelled, but an animated series was produced instead.
 TriStar let their remake/sequel rights expire on May 20, 2003.

-In 2004, Toho began trademarking new iterations of TriStar's Godzilla as "Zilla", with only the incarnations from the 1998 film and animated show retaining the Godzilla copyright/trademark.
+In 2004, a new iteration of TriStar's Godzilla was featured in Toho's 2004 film Godzilla: Final Wars as "Zilla".
+That version has since appeared in various media under the "Zilla" trademark, but with the variants from the 1998 film and its animated sequel retaining the Godzilla copyright and trademark.